botox

 Excessive Sweating

-Medical contra-indications aside, not all wrinkles can be treated effectively with BTX-A. As BTX-A works primarily on relaxing the muscles, dynamic wrinkles are the main focus of treatment, and fixed/static wrinkles (i.e. present without making any expression) may not respond to BTX-A treatment.
+Medical contra-indications aside, not all wrinkles can be treated effectively with BoNTA.
+As BoNTA works primarily on relaxing the muscles, dynamic wrinkles are the main focus of treatment, and fixed/static wrinkles (i.e. present without making any expression) may not respond to BoNTA treatment.

-Some individuals may also develop treatment resistance to BTX-A especially after repeated exposure.
+Some individuals may also develop treatment resistance to BoNTA especially after repeated exposure.
 This may be partial (whereby a partial therapeutic response is observed with standard doses) or complete (whereby no response is observed even with supra-therapeutic doses).
-Treatment resistance may or may not be associated with neutralizing antibodies to BTX-A, and isn’t fully understood.
+Treatment resistance may or may not be associated with neutralizing antibodies to BoNTA, and isn’t fully understood.

 Side Effects